-“Over twenty years ago.
-Before the Fracture, our world was ruled by many leaders, each beholden to their own community.”
+“Over twenty years ago, during the Fracture.
+In earlier times, our world was ruled by many leaders, each beholden to their own community.”

-His face tightens with anger, but he takes a breath and says, “I keep forgetting you’re not from Evermoor.
-My apologies.”
-Before I can assure him it’s not a problem, he continues speaking.
-“For several millennia, the folk in Evermoor lived in peace.
-That changed a hundred years ago, when a wizard named Velys Skyseer constructed a network of refined magics.
+“For several millennia, the folk of Evermoor lived in peace.
+That changed a hundred years ago, when a wizard named Velys Skyseer constructed a network of highly refined magic.
 It allowed for instant communication, and in many cases, immediate transport of material goods.
 We called it the Velic Tessellate.”

 “Instant communication?
 Instant transportation?
 How is that bad?”
 I cock my head, puzzled.

 “It’s not.
 Not inherently, anyway.
 But as the Tessellate expanded and grew in power, it allowed for a glut of ease and luxury.
-No one had to converse in person, and no one had to leave their home.
-Instead of aiming for consensus or logic, people lapsed into anger and vitriol.
+No one needed to converse in person.
+Instead of working toward consensus or logic, folk lapsed into anger and vitriol.
 And since the Tessellate permitted mass indulgence, few—if any—reaped the consequences of their words and actions.”

 He turns his hooded face a little toward me.
 “Aye?”

-“It helped us out in a lot of ways, but it’s got definite downsides.
+“It’s helped us out, but it’s definitely got downsides.
 I mean, we haven’t collapsed our civilization—”

 “Consider yourself lucky.”

-“But we easily could if we kept quibbling.
-The virus only highlighted our collective vulnerability.”
+“But we easily could if we kept on quibbling.
+The virus only highlighted our vulnerabilities.”